Leverage Your Home Equity to Buy Before You Sell: Maryland Bridge Loans Explained

 What is a bridge loan, in simple words?

-A bridge loan is an interim financial solution for homeowners like you, designed to facilitate the purchase of a new home in Maryland before selling your current one.
+A bridge loan is an interim financial solution for homeowners designed to facilitate the purchase of a new home in Maryland before selling your current one.
 It uses the equity in your existing home to provide immediate funds for a down payment and closing costs on your new property.

 Essentially, it acts as a temporary bridge, filling the financial gap between buying your new home and selling the old one.